-Your credit limit is the maximum amount you can borrow.
-If you’ve got a credit card, you can spend as much or as little as you want, up to your credit limit.
-The same is true for other loans, such as home equity lines of credit: your credit limit is the pool of money from which you can draw.
+Your credit limit is the maximum amount you can borrow on a line of credit.
+For example, with a credit card, you can spend as much or as little as you want, up to your credit limit.
+The same is true for other loans, such as home equity lines of credit: Your credit limit is a pool of money from which you can draw.
 Once you use it up, you need to pay down your loan balance if you want to spend from that account anymore.

-Your credit limit is an important part of your credit score.
-For the FICO credit score (the most commonly used score for getting major loans like mortgages and auto loans), the “amounts owed” category accounts for 30% of your score – it’s the second most important category in a FICO score.
+Your credit limit is an essential part of your credit score.
+For the FICO credit score, the most commonly used score for major loans like mortgages and auto loans, the “amounts owed” category accounts for 30% of your score.
+Amounts owed are the second most important category in a FICO score.
 VantageScores and other scores also calculate how much of your available credit you use.

 Why do credit scores care?
-If you borrow a lot of money, you appear more risky.
-One way to estimate how likely you are to stop making payments is by comparing the amount that you can borrow against the amount that you do borrow.
+If you borrow a substantial amount of money, you appear riskier.
+One way to estimate how likely you are to stop making payments is by comparing the amount that you can potentially borrow against the amount you are currently borrowing.

 If You Pay in Full

-If you love getting credit card rewards (or if you just enjoy the other benefits of spending with a credit card), don’t let your account balance get too high.
-You can make extra payments during the month if you want to keep your balance below 30% of your credit limit.
+If you love earning credit card rewards, or if you enjoy the other benefits of spending with a credit card, don’t let your account balance get too high.
+Instead, make extra payments during the month to keep your balance below 30% of your credit limit.
 Alternatively, you can request a credit limit increase to make it look like you’re using less of your total available credit, given the same account balance.